Pretzel Roll Bombs

 Directions:

-1. In a small sauce pan stir in 1 1/2 cups water and dark brown sugar.
-Heat water to 110-115 degrees F. Then sprinkle the yeast on top.
+1. In a medium sauce pan, stir in 1 1/2 cups water and 1 tablespoon dark brown sugar.
+Set on medium heat until a thermometer reads between 110-115 degrees F. Remove from heat and sprinkle the yeast on top.
 Let mixture sit for 10 minutes until foamy.
-If mixture does not foam, discard and try again with fresh yeast.
+If mixture does not foam, discard everything and try again with fresh yeast.

 3. Brush a large bowl with the remaining tablespoon of butter.
 Form the dough into a ball and add to bowl turning to coat.
 Cover with plastic wrap and let rise in warm place until double in size, about 1 hour.

-5. Sprinkle the garlic powder over the shredded cheese and toss to coat.
+5. In a small bowl, sprinkle the garlic powder over the shredded cheese and toss to coat.
 Turn the dough out on a lightly floured surface.
 Divide the dough in half and return one half back into the bowl and cover for later.
-With the other half tear off a piece of dough and form into a small ball, about the size of a pool table billiards ball, you should have about 4 balls.
+With the other half tear off a piece of dough and form into a small ball, about the size of a pool table billiards ball.
+You will have about 4 balls.
 Flatten each ball with your fingers into a circle, about 1/8-1/4 inch thick.
 Place a heaping tablespoon of the shredded cheese in the middle, and top with about a heaping teaspoon of bratwurst.
 With one dough circle bring the edges of the circle together so that they all meet in the middle and cover the bratwurst cheese mixture.
 Pinch and seal the edges together so that you have formed the dough back into a ball.
 Repeat with the other 3 dough circles.

-6. Place 2 of the balls into the pot of baking soda water for 30 seconds per side, remove with a slotted spoon making sure to drain the water, then to the baking sheet, seam side down.
-Repeat with last 2 balls.
-Sprinkle course salt over each roll.
+6. Place 2 of the balls into the pot of baking soda water for 30 seconds.
+Turn the ball over with a slotted spoon for an addition 30 second bath.
+Remove balls with a slotted spoon making sure to drain the water, then to the baking sheet, seam side down.
+Repeat soda bath with the other 2 balls.
+Sprinkle coarse salt over each roll.

 8. Repeat with the remaining dough from the bowl.